Welcome to The Work Place, where we talk about the cultures we work in, and how to make them better for everyone. I’m Andrew Scarcella.

 1. The first is that leadership takes practice.
 Especially when it comes to soft skills.
 You know, your empathy, your collaboration, your curiosity, your humility.
 But as Pete says, practice for leaders isn’t like practice for, say, cricket wicket-keepers.
 It’s not about drills or wind sprints.
 It’s about asking questions and listening, really listening, to the answers.
 Because the best leaders know they don’t know everything, but they do know that by putting in the work to learn from their teams and understand what they need to succeed, they can drive results far better than if they led by decree.
 As Coach Pete says, ask questions and hold space.
 Ask questions, hold space.
 Practice, practice, practice.

 2. The second is to cultivate sonder.
 In your work life and your life life.
-Sonder is that profound moment when you realise that everybody else around you is living a life as rich and as vivid as your own.
+Sonder is that profound moment when you realize that everybody else around you is living a life as rich and as vivid as your own.
 The person next to you in traffic.
 The person walking their dog in the rain.
 The person on mute in your Zoom call.
 We’ve all felt it.
 It’s a striking reminder that no matter how different our lives are, we are all the same.
 Our interior lives are our own.
 But they’re also a shared human experience.
 We’re all stuck in our heads, trying to get out.
 Maybe that’s a little frightening, but I see it as comforting.
 It’s a slice of pure empathy, a la mode.

 3. The third is that if Pete is a human periscope, I’d like to be known as the human telescope.
-Great for staring into the night sky and contemplating the beauty and terror of the great expanse, filled only with nothingness and unfathomable fireballs, as you internalise the utter unimportance of yourself.
+Great for staring into the night sky and contemplating the beauty and terror of the great expanse, filled only with nothingness and unfathomable fireballs, as you internalize the utter unimportance of yourself.

 As always, this episode was written by yours truly—with original music and sound design by Daniel Foster Smith.